 One of the most frustrating aspects of designing an eLearning course is choosing the color palette.
 The color palette refers to the limited and predefined set of colors you use in a design.

 If we only had 100 color choices, choosing a palette might not be a problem.
-But many scientists agree that people can see millions of colors, which makes the possible choices overwhelming.
+But we have access to millions of colors, which makes the possible choices overwhelming.
 Out of this seemingly infinite range of colors, how can you possibly narrow down the list and decide which ones to use?

 For starters, there are at least four things you will want to get from a color scheme.
 Your color palette should:

 - avoid causing eye fatigue,